tusharmukherjee/passmanager/README.md

 > #### Save new password
 ![](https://i.imgur.com/Enbk87V.jpg)

 > NOTE: Don't delete it, wherever you clone the folder.
-After installing globally through npm, it will create the shortcut to the node_modules repository inside the "home" repo.
+After installing globally through npm, it will create the shortcut to the node_modules repository inside the "home" repo, which actually links to program folder.